grassrootseconomics/cic-stack/apps/contract-migration/scripts/README.md

 ### Step 3 - User imports

+If you did not change the docker-compose setup, your `eth_provider` the you need for the commands below will be `http://localhost:63545`.

+The keystore file is relative to the directory you found this README in.
+Of course you can use a different wallet, but then you will have to provide it with tokens yourself (hint: `../reset.sh`)

 Only run _one_ of the following.

 #### Alternative 1 - Sovereign wallet import - `eth`